 One area where customer behavior data can be especially valuable is in bundling.
 By tracking the merchandise that customers buy together, retailers can create powerful incentive-laden bundles that drive both an increase in traffic and sales.

-However, the beauty of customer data is that it can be applied to both the aggregate and individual customer.
+However, the beauty of customer data is that it can be applied to both the aggregate and individual customers.
 Savvy retailers (with privacy policies that allow it) maintain CRM records with lifetime purchase history.
 This data can be used to create compelling, personalized offers, and deployed to customers through loyalty program emails or other marketing programs.

 Some of the most challenging data for retailers to use is the rows and rows of competitor data that gets delivered to their email inbox throughout the course of the week.
 This data shows the prices of the market, but for many retailers the amount of data included is underutilized.
 They may make some decisions on top selling products, but most of the rows go unused.